Special Educational Needs

 What support do you offer pupils with Visual Impairment and / or Cognition & Learning needs?

 Reculver C.E.
-Primary School has provided a Specialist Resource Based Provision (SRBP) for pupils with a Vision Impairment since the 1990s.
-The SRBP has also recently expanded to meet the needs of pupils with Cognition and Learning difficulties and is currently funded for 9 pupils.
+Primary School has provided a Specialist Resource Provision (SRP) for pupils with a Vision Impairment since the 1990s.
+The SRP has also recently expanded to meet the needs of pupils with Cognition and Learning difficulties and is currently funded for 14 pupils.

-For a pupil to be supported by the SRBP, they must have an Education Health Care Plan, with either Vision Impairment as their Primary Need or a significant Cognition & Learning Need.
-It is also expected that they are able to spend up to 50% of their time unsupported in the mainstream classes.
+For a pupil to be supported by the SRP, they must have an Education Health Care Plan, with either Vision Impairment as their Primary Need or a significant Cognition & Learning Need.

 What is meant by the term Specialist Resource Provision?